The

 from the front surface; about 4%.
 This means that light transmittance

-lens, but for this discussion only the front surface will be considered.
+the lens, but for this discussion only the front surface will

 To better understand how AR coating works, lets review the basics

-thrown into a pond or rain drops hitting a puddle.
-The waves emerging
+stones thrown into a pond or rain drops hitting a puddle.
+The

-One pile of sand added to another equals a pile twice as high.
-Add
+example.
+One pile of sand added to another equals a pile twice

-a pile of sand to a hole in the ground of the same volume and zero
+as high.
+Add a pile of sand to a hole in the ground of the same

-is the result.
-This is a visual example of destructive interference.
+volume and zero is the result.
+This is a visual example of destructive

 Constructive